-II.
+III.
 CONDUCT AND PERFORMANCE

-Each employee is responsible for understanding the job task performance criteria related to his/her specific position and any applicable UTS Code of Conduct obligations, Policies/Procedures of the Office of the Director of Police, the Board of Regents Rules and Regulations, local laws, state laws, federal laws, provisions of an Institution's Handbook of Operating Procedures, or the Institution's Police Department rules and regulations.
-An employee who does not fulfill the work responsibilities established by such performance criteria, rule, procedures, or standards of conduct may be subject to disciplinary action including termination.
-The disciplinary process with an employee includes unsatisfactory work performance and/or a sustained misconduct complaint.
+Each employee is responsible for understanding the job task performance criteria related to their specific position and any applicable UTS Code of Conduct obligations, Policies/Procedures of the Office of the Director of Police, the Board of Regents Rules and Regulations, local laws, state laws, federal laws, provisions of an Institution's Handbook of Operating Procedures, or the Institution's Police Department rules and regulations.
+An employee who does not fulfill the work responsibilities established by such performance criteria, rules, procedures, or standards of conduct may be subject to disciplinary action up to and including termination.
+The disciplinary process with an employee includes unsatisfactory work performance and/or a sustained conduct violations complaint.